vanductan-NLT/vanductan-NLT/README.md

 ## 🎯 What I'm Focused On

-- 📚 **Deep Learning:** Understanding architecture patterns and best practices
+- 📚 **AI/LLM:** Understanding architecture patterns and best practices
-- 🔧 **Building:** Creating projects that solve real problems
 - ❌ **Making Mistakes:** Learning from failures and improving systematically
-- 🏗️ **Design:** Writing clean, scalable, and maintainable code
+- 🏗️ **Building tools, systems:** Building something that solves real problems

 ---